 PTZ cameras allow the camera to capture a wider area.
 This reduces the number of cameras needed to cover an area.
 Many PTZ cameras have a mobile app that controls its movements.
 You can set a sweeping pattern that constantly moves or set your own movement pattern for different times of day.

 Refers to how detailed an image the camera produces.
 A higher resolution will usually give you a better more detailed image.
 However, there are a lot of factors that could affect the quality of the image.
 A good indoor camera will produce high quality images in all light situations and multiple distances from movement.

-Motion detection is an important feature for security cameras.
-It tells the camera when to record a video but can also send you an alert to let you know something is happening in view of the camera.
+Motion detection security cameras are a must for all homes, indoors and outdoors.
+It tells the security camera when to record a video but can also send you an alert to let you know something is happening in view of the camera.
 This option can save money on data storage and gives that early warning that something unusual is happening in your home.

-Wi-Fi cameras are wireless cameras that connect to your home internet system.
+Wi-Fi wireless security cameras connect to your home internet system.
 These cameras are easier to install and harder to disable because there are no wires to cut.
 However, there can be video delays and disconnects.
 Also, if your home internet “goes out”, the cameras will not be accessible and might not record video.